 Email address for the Data Protection Officer: firstname.lastname@example.org

 2. Why we collect Personal Data

-We collect and hold personal information relating to our customers/users, and in relation to any individuals included in data sets that are being processed by the Company under contractual agreements.
+We collect and hold personal information relating to our users/customers, and in relation to any individuals included in data sets that are being processed by the Company under contractual agreements.

 We may share Personal Data with other agencies, but only as necessary under our legal duties or otherwise in accordance with our duties/obligations as a Company.

-The Personal Data we are provided with or collect is provided to us on a voluntary basis when users register or purchase products from this website, or by users under contractual agreements.
+The Personal Data we are provided with or collect is provided to us on a voluntary basis when users/customers register with us or purchase products from us, or by users/customers under contractual agreements with the Company.

 3. Legal basis for processing Personal Data

-The lawful basis for us to collect/process this Personal Data is by reason of necessity for the performance of a contract to which the both we and the Data Subject are party, or in order to take steps at the request of the Data Subject prior to entering into a contract.
+In most cases, the lawful basis for us to collect/process Personal Data is by reason of necessity for the performance of a contract to which both we and the Data Subject are party, or in order to take steps at the request of the Data Subject prior to entering into a contract.

 We also process Personal Data where processing is necessary for the purposes of legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the Data Subject.
 This will include processing where such processing is required in order to fulfil contractual obligations.